mvolkmann/blog/src/sqlite.md

 ## Python Support

-Python has builtin support for SQLite.
+Python has built-in support for SQLite.
 For details, see [here](/blog/python/sqlite-in-python/).